 Taylor Winchell

-Taylor Winchell works in the climate change adaptation and water supply planning programs at Denver Water, where he focuses on translating climate change threats to on-the-ground adaptation efforts.
-Taylor additionally has experience in the environmental non-profit sector and working on water-focused international development projects.
+Taylor Winchell manages the climate change adaptation program at Denver Water, where he focuses on translating climate change threats to on-the-ground adaptation efforts.
+Taylor’s work incorporates many areas of water resource planning, including climate and drought planning, water supply analysis, and long-range integrated resource planning.
+Taylor has additionally worked in the environmental non-profit sector and on water-focused projects in Southeast Asia.
 He received his MS in water resource engineering from the University of Colorado, Boulder, and his BS in environmental engineering science from the University of California, Berkeley.

-Taylor Winchell works in the climate change adaptation and water supply planning programs at Denver Water, where he focuses on translating climate change threats to on-the-ground adaptation efforts.
-Taylor additionally has experience in the environmental non-profit sector and working on water-focused international development projects.
+Taylor Winchell manages the climate change adaptation program at Denver Water, where he focuses on translating climate change threats to on-the-ground adaptation efforts.
+Taylor’s work incorporates many areas of water resource planning, including climate and drought planning, water supply analysis, and long-range integrated resource planning.
+Taylor has additionally worked in the environmental non-profit sector and on water-focused projects in Southeast Asia.
 He received his MS in water resource engineering from the University of Colorado, Boulder, and his BS in environmental engineering science from the University of California, Berkeley.